Skip to main content

 Click Fix with Monk in any Slack alert to:

-2. Load the chat panel with full issue context
+2. Load the chat or agent panel with full issue context

 3. Ask Monk to fix the issue